 Figure 3.
-Benchmark with internal and external validation. (a) Comparing 14 gene signatures from literature and 6 feature selection on 8 models for survival risk, showing the predicted AUC of survival outcome in 10 years. (b) Box-plots of results of each gene signature and feature selection.
+Benchmark with internal and external validation. (a) Comparing 14 gene signatures from literature and 6 feature selection on 8 models for survival risk, showing the predicted AUC of survival outcome in 10-years prediction. (b) Box-plots of results of each gene signature and feature selection in 7-years prediction.

 The Figure 3b shows the box-plot of this result of external validation in 100 random repeats.
 The upper plot also displays the mean of the adjusted p-value of the log-rank test of survival risk.
 Note that the unique signature that has a significant adjusted p-value (p<0.05) is the mRMR.
 The lower plot displays the AUC metric of each survival prediction, and the number displayed on box-plots is the average value of all repeats.
 Note that the best mean of AUC is 0.71 for mRMR signature.
 The minimal set of genes for training with samples of TCGA-KIRC and predicting the survival risk of samples of ICGC-RECA is: AR, AL353637.1, FOXJ1, HHLA2, SEMA3G, and LINC01732.